-MS Thesis or Research Proposal
+Research Proposal

+MS Students must produce a scholarly work that can take the form of either a publishable research paper or a formal thesis.
 After completing the first year of coursework, students should assemble a thesis or research paper committee.
 The committee should have at least three members and the majority of the members, including the chair, must be from the Epidemiology core-training faculty (see below).
 The primary mentor and committee chair must be tenured or tenure-track Full, Associate, or Assistant professors who hold doctoral degrees (PhD, DPhil, EdD, or PsyD).
 If the student wishes for a full, associate, or assistant professor with a professional or clinical degree to serve as a mentor or chair, it is their responsibility to petition the Graduate School for special permission.
-The student should arrange committee meetings at least twice a year to discuss progress and a time line for completing the thesis or research paper, and should meet with their mentor/chair more often.
-First, a proposal is developed based on the NIH format, outlining the background, significance and specific aims for the proposed research.
+The student should arrange committee meetings at least twice a year to discuss progress and a timeline for completing the thesis or research paper and should meet with their mentor/advisor more often.

+A proposal is developed based on the NIH format, outlining the background, significance, and specific aims for the proposed research.
 In addition, a detailed methods section should be developed to demonstrate understanding of study design issues and the analytic approach along with any preliminary findings.
 The student then gives a presentation of the proposal to the committee (this is not a formal Graduate School exam).
 When the committee approves the proposal, the members of the committee sign the proposal acceptance form.
-The acceptance form is forwarded to the academic affairs specialist and placed in the student's file along with a copy of the proposal.
-Minutes of the regular committee meetings are forwarded to the academic affairs specialist for the student's file to document progress in their research.
+The acceptance form is forwarded to the academic affairs specialist and placed in the student's file.

-Note: Students must receive approval of their committee from the Program Director at least 3 months prior to scheduling the comprehensive examination.
-Please see the Epidemiology Core Program Faculty policy at the end of this handbook.
+Note: Students must receive approval of their committee from the Program Director at least 3 months prior to applying for admission to candidate and scheduling their defense.